Understand how your CPM compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-SaaS & Cloud Platforms CPMs spent most of 2025 building momentum: below the market in the first half, then breaking above the global benchmark in Q3 and surging through Q4.
-The year closed with a pronounced jump in costs and an unusual January spike that diverged from broader market seasonality.
+The main story: CPMs for SaaS & Cloud Platforms ran consistently above the global baseline across the year, showing pronounced spikes in late Q4 and an extraordinary peak in February 2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for SaaS & Cloud Platforms across all countries compared to the global benchmark.
+This analysis explores ad performance trends for SaaS & Cloud Platforms in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs